 Getting started in business can be exciting but can also really hard work.
 There are all kinds of new expenses to deal with, from the rent on your premises and business rates – not to mention dealing with the taxman and PAYE, VAT and national insurance.

 With so many outgoings even before you start to turn a profit, scrimping and saving on the things that don’t have an impact on your daily takings or monthly income can be tempting.
 But for some things like your business insurance, you need to carefully consider whether you can afford to be without.

 Getting the right insurance in place, with the right level of cover could protect you against potentially huge legal expenses if you are sued by a customer, employee or even member of the public.

 This short guide talks you through the three main kinds of insurance your business may need.

-This insurance protects you against claims made against you by members of the public.
-These claims could relate to personal injury – for example someone hurts themselves by walking into a display stand in your shop, or someone trips over a cable while you are working on a client’s property, or they could relate to damage to property.
+This type of business insurance could protect you against claims made by members of the public and third-parties.
+These claims could relate to personal injury – for example someone hurts themselves by walking into a display stand in your shop, or someone trips over a cable while you are working on a client’s property, or they could relate to property damage.